vdods/rwb/README.md

     -   The remaining vars are `RWB_CRATE_IS_INSIDE_CARGO_WORKSPACE` and `RWB_GENERATED_SOURCE_PATH` and
         those could simply be in a `rwb-config.toml` file inside the crate dir.
 -   Figure out how to build debug/release using appropriate levers in Cargo.
+-   See if there's a way to include the content of `rwb.rs` as data instead of as source, since the rwb build process ideally should not affect the content of the source code.
+Or at least think about this more.
+It seems a little hacky as is.

 ## License